yegor256/blog/_drafts/aop-method-logging.md

 layout: post
 title: "Java Method Logging with AOP and Annotations"
 date: 2014-05-25
-tags: aop java logging
+tags: aop java logging jcabi
 description:
-  ...
+  For traceability and debugging purporses, it may be very convenient to log execution details of every method; the article explains how this can be done with AspectJ and Java annotations
 keywords:
   - aop java logging
   - log every method java